Dynamic Web Pages Scraping With Python: Guide to Scrape All Content

 # select elements by XPath

 In the previous example, we used yet another selector: By.XPath.
 It will locate elements based on an XPath instead of classes and IDs, as seen before.
-Inspect the page, right-click on a <div> containing the elements you want to scrape and select Copy Path.
+Inspect the page, right-click on the <div> containing the elements you want to scrape, and select Copy XPath.

 Your result should look like this: